rusefi/rusefi_documentation/HOWTO/HOWTO-contribute-to-firmware.md

 All open tickets: https://github.com/rusefi/rusefi/issues

-See [Try It](Try-It) for how to work on rusEfi code with zero or minimal hardware.
+See [Try It](Try-It) for how to work on rusEFI code with zero or minimal hardware.

 [Click here for a Q&A on source code.](http://rusefi.com/forum/viewtopic.php?f=5&t=10)